jahtz/octopy/README.md

  Command line tool layout analysis and OCR of historical prints using Kraken.

 ╭─ Options ──────────────────────────────────────────────────────────────────────────────╮
-│ --help         Show this message and exit.                                             │ │ --version      Show the version and exit.                                              │ ╰────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ─────────────────────────────────────────────────────────────────────────────╮
+│ --help         Show this message                                                       │
+│ --version      Show the version and exit.                                              │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
+╭─ Commands ─────────────────────────────────────────────────────────────────────────────╮